Crowdsourced-Ventilator-Covid-19/crowdsourced-ventilator-covid-19/README.md

 ## Proposed usage model
 - Tidal volume will be set using pre-sized shims placed next to the BVM bag to limit compression to desired volume
 - PEEP setting will be adjusted using a standard adjustable PEEP valve, using graphical UI pressure chart for feedback
-- Peak pressure will be adjusted using the pneumatic flow rate adjusting knob and graphical UI pressure chart for feedback
+- Peak pressure will be adjusted using the compressed air regulator and graphical UI pressure chart for feedback
+- Max flow rate and Tp is adusted with the adjustable speed exhaust filter
 - FIO2 control is done by matching the O2 flow rate to the specified TV and RR, or a venturi valve premixed supply
 - I/E ratio, RR, Ppeak alarm and Pplat alarm will be set using TFT touch screen
 - Detect pressure drop below PEEP to trigger patient assisted, and reset breath countdown timer